midearth-labs/fit-journey/game/cursor-instructions/cursor_brainstorm_high_level_architectu.md

 ## Summary

-I've created a comprehensive design architecture for your Fitness AI Game that satisfies all the requirements from your requirements.md file.
+I've created a comprehensive design architecture for your FitJourney Game that satisfies all the requirements from your requirements.md file.
 Here's what I've delivered:

 ## 📋 **Complete Architecture Documentation**